JMS55/Elf-Bastille/README.md

-# THIS PROJECT HAS NO LICENSE - YOU MAY NOT USE ANY OF THE FILES FOR ANY PURPOSE
+# THIS PROJECT HAS NO LICENSE - YOU MAY NOT USE ANY OF THESE FILES FOR ANY PURPOSE

 * Credit to ThKaspar and Justin Nichol for the dark elf sprite
 * Credit to SpiderDave for the tree sprite